NiccoloSalvi/Aalto-AIHealthTechnologies/README.md

 ---

+Grades
+I achieved the following scores on the assignments and project:

+Assignment 1: 20/20
+Assignment 2: 19.5/20
+Assignment 3: 19/20
+Final Project: /20

+---

 ## 📝 Important Disclaimer

 All instructional comments and the logical structure of the notebooks provided in this repository were authored by **Prof. Aleksei Tiulpin**.
 The code implementation within the designated blocks is my own work submitted for the Fall 2025 assignment deadlines.